outde-xyz/website/content/Discussions/2020-02-19_graf_underappreciated_unboundedness.md

 As far as I know @ScholzPullum02 were the first to make this argument in the literature, but it might have been floating around for a long time before that.
 Their point is that the unboundedness argument relies on an empirically unsupported step of induction.
 Thought experiments like the one above do not show us that there is no finite cut-off point past which competence breaks down.
-At best it shows that there is no cut-off point that is so low that we can find it experimentally.
+At best one can show that there is no cut-off point that is so low that we can find it experimentally.
-Except that there's actually plenty of such cut-off points, e.g. with center embedding, but they are factored out by the competence-performance distinction.
+Except that there's actually plenty of such cut-off points, e.g. with center embedding, but they are deemed inadmissible due to the competence-performance distinction.
 At this point the standard argument becomes circular: we assume a competence-performance split because the linguistic knowledge can generalize way beyond the limits of the performance systems, and all evidence to the contrary doesn't count because we assume a competence-performance split.
 The standard argument implicitly assumes as an axiom that which it is supposed to derive, which means the unboundedness assumption is unfounded speculation.
 Let's call this the **specter of speculation**.

-We could now dive deep into the merits of the plea for performance or the specter of speculation, but in the spirit of the *Underappreciated arguments* series we'll simply avoid all of that by presenting an alternative argument for unboundedness that sidesteps the issues of the standard argument.
+We could now take deep plunge into the merits of the plea for performance or the specter of speculation, but in the spirit of the *Underappreciated arguments* series we'll simply avoid all of that by presenting an alternative argument for unboundedness that sidesteps the issues of the standard argument.
 Spoilers: it's all about the rich combinatorics of syntax and how those are best described.